 Call Adecco immediately:

-- You are asked to perform work which was not part of your initial job description.
+- If you are asked to perform work which was not part of your initial job description.

-- You believe that your working conditions are unsafe.
+- If you believe that your working conditions are unsafe.

 Become familiar with each client's safety procedures and equipment.